zdflower/zdflower.github.io/notForGranted.md

 title:  "Lots of things taken for granted"
 date:   2017-05-04
 ---
-Those days I'm thinking about so many things people, me, take for granted.
+These days I'm thinking about so many things people, me, take for granted.
 Like breathing without assistance, walking on our own, eating without help, getting dressed by oneselves, seeing the faces of loving ones, being capable of learning, enjoy the life we have with people we love and by whom we are loved.
 Almost everything could be beautiful, enjoyable.
 I am greatful for all the opportunities I had, for everything, for this very moment.
 I just wanted to write this down so I can remind myself everyday of all those wonderful things that are in our lifes and pass inadverted, anawared, taken for granted.
 Those are things to enjoy and care, to be happy about having them.
 Those are the things and the people we most long when are gone, not tvs, phones, etc. Those essential people and things we need like air and almost always we take for granted.